florethsong/word_association/README.md

 # word_association
-Data and codes for comparative evaluation via five word association tasks (WATs)
+Data and codes for comparative evaluation of word embedding and generative models via five word association tasks (WATs)